-The information provided are the latest recommendations for the Caterpillar diesel engines that are covered by this Special Publication.
-This information supersedes all previous recommendations which have been published for the Caterpillar diesel engines that are covered by this Special Publication.
-Special fluids are required for some engines and it will be necessary to continue to use these special products.
+The information provided are the latest

+recommendations for the Cat diesel engines that are covered by this Special Publication.
+This information supersedes all previous recommendations which have been published for the Cat diesel engines that are covered by this Special Publication.
+Special fluids are required for some engines and continued will be necessary.
 Refer to the applicable Operation and Maintenance Manual.

 This publication is a supplement to the Operation and Maintenance Manual.
-This publication does not replace the engine specific Operation and Maintenance Manuals.
+This publication does not replace the engine Operation and Maintenance Manuals.